State Wildlife Grants Submittal Guidelines

 B. Proposal Period (starting and ending dates of the proposed project)

-In consideration of the time required for full processing by both TPWD and the U.S. Fish and Wildlife Service, grants may have starting dates of either November 1, 2023, or January 1, 2024.
+In consideration of the time required for full processing by both TPWD and the U.S. Fish and Wildlife Service, grants may have starting dates of either November 1, 2026, or January 1, 2027.
+The proposal timeframe may not exceed four years in length.

 D. Description

-Essentially an executive summary or abstract of the project; should not be more than a paragraph.
+Please provide an executive summary / abstract of the project.
+This should not be more than one paragraph in length.

 E. Geographic Location